DigiTech Start-up Initiative

 This initiative encourages schools to foster entrepreneurial and emerging ideas, which evolve into innovative products, processes or services, supported by design and computational thinking – a core component of the Digital Technologies Curriculum.

-Professional learning sessions will be delivered across all regions in Term 4, 2017 and Term 1, 2018.
+Professional learning sessions will be delivered across all regions in Term 1, 2018.